Jane Whorwood: Royalist Spy

 Despite these escape attempts, plans for further negotiations were agreed.
 The king, still watched by Colonel Hammond, could receive private visitors at the house of William Hopkins in Newport.
 By 19 July, Jane was nearby and two lost letters from her precipitated an earthy response from the king – the suggestion from him of a private meeting, a sexual liaison.
 In a letter to Henry Firebrace, Jane expressed the conflict she felt between duty and personal feelings.

-It was almost a whole month later, and many impatient letters to Jane from the king, that Hammond relaxed sufficiently to allow the king more personal freedom in advance of the negotiations in September.
-On 28 August, Jane met the king alone at the Hopkins’ house, and several times more in the next few days there, and at Carisbrooke.
+It was almost a whole month later, and after many impatient letters to Jane from the king, that Hammond relaxed sufficiently to allow the king more personal freedom in advance of the negotiations in September.
+On 28 August, Jane met the king alone at the Hopkins’s house, and several times more in the next few days there, and at Carisbrooke.
 That this was in part a sexual arrangement is clear.

-King and Parliamentary commissioners began negotiations on 15 September, but both sides knew it was insincere and pointless, as the army hardliners in London would never agree to a moderate settlement.
+King and Parliamentary commissioners began negotiating on 15 September, but both sides knew this was insincere and pointless, as the army hardliners in London would never agree to a moderate settlement.
 On 13 November, Jane wrote warning the king and advising escape, as she knew that Parliament would insist on absolute compliance with their terms.
 On 25 November, Jane was in Newport and the means were in place for an escape, but the weary king dismissed the attempt.

 The king was taken to the mainland and kept for three weeks at Hurst Castle, then conveyed to London.
 After a brief trial, he was executed on 30 January 1649.
 Jane’s cause, one she had so faithfully, carefully and skilfully followed for so long, was lost.